 Sadly after a courageous battle with Mesothelioma, Captain Virginia Wagner passed away on January 30th, 2015.
 With the help and support of her long-time partner and shipmate Jamie Stark, and her family and friends, she pursued every possible treatment.
 One of the most interesting aspects of her life experience was her involvement as both a student and a Captain in sail training on Tall Ships.
 She passionately believed that those experiences helped turn her life around and that it can do the same for other young people.

 To honor Virginia’s contributions to sail training for students, tall ships and yachting in general, we are pleased to announce the Captain Virginia Wagner Honorary Scholarship Fund.
 This scholarship fund will be used to help young sailors attend the various programs offered by OHPRI .
 Many of Virginia's friends and family have already donated to this worthy cause and we hope that the benefits of these programs will attract ongoing support for years to come.

-Read more about the scholarship here and click here to see photos from our event honoring Captain Wagner, and celebrating the launch of this scholarship.
+Click here to read more about the scholarship as well as see photos from our event honoring Captain Wagner, and celebrating the launch of this scholarship.

 STAR Kids Scholarship Fund